-- 14.1.1 A judge shall disqualify a dog if, in his opinion, it is blind (in one or both eyes), deaf, castrated, spayed, or its appearance is changed by artificial or surgical means other than those recognized by the standard for its breed or has a fault listed as a disqualification in its breed standard. - 14.1.2 At his discretion, a judge shall have the right to (28-03-14) disqualify or excuse a dog which menaces, threatens.
-When a dog is twice excused on this account, it shall have the status of a disqualified dog.
+14.1.1 A judge shall disqualify a dog if, in his opinion, it is blind (in one or both eyes), deaf, castrated, spayed, or its appearance is changed by artificial or surgical means other than those recognized by the standard for its breed or has a fault listed as a disqualification in its breed standard.

+14.1.2 Disqualifying or Excusing
-The judge shall disqualify a dog which bites or attempts to bite the judge, another person or dog in the ring.

-14.1.3 When a judge disqualifies or excuses a dog, the disqualification or excusal and reason thereof, must be recorded in the judge's book.
-The owner or handler of the dog must be advised of said reason before leaving the ring.
-A dog which has been disqualified shall not receive any ribbon, prize or award.
-In such cases, the CKC may order that any previous awards be cancelled and all ribbons and/or prizes shall be returned.

-- 14.1.4 Once a dog has been disqualified for any reason at a conformation show, it may not be entered or shown at another show until the dog has been reinstated by the CKC.
-All awards earned by a dog shown in violation of this section will be cancelled by the CKC and the owner of the dog is subject to disciplinary action. - 14.1.5 Any dog disqualified for biting or viciousness shall automatically be disqualified from entering in any other event in any other discipline until such time as the dog is officially reinstated.
+- (11-12-23) (a) The judge shall have the authority to excuse, disqualify or permanently disqualify a dog that menaces, threatens or attempts to bite the judge, another person or any dog in the ring.
+If a dog is twice excused for any combination of these actions, it shall have the status of a disqualified dog.
+The judge shall also have the authority to disqualify or excuse a dog that attempts to bite, or bites in response to an attack from another dog. - (b) The judge shall disqualify or permanently disqualify a dog that bites the judge, another person or any dog in the ring.
+Dogs permanently disqualified under this provision will not be eligible for reinstatement.
+The decision to permanently disqualify a dog must be clearly indicated on the judge's disqualification form. - 14.1.3 When a judge withholds an award for lack of merit, or disqualifies or excuses a dog, the reason must be recorded in the judge's book.
+The judge must also fill out the appropriate form.
+The owner or handler of the dog must be advised of said reason before leaving the ring and must be provided with the yellow copy of the form.
+A dog that has been disqualified shall not receive any ribbon, prize or award.
+In such cases, the CKC may order that any previous awards be cancelled and all ribbons and/or prizes be returned. - 14.1.4 Once a dog has been disqualified for any reason at a conformation show, it may not be entered or shown at another show until the dog has been reinstated by the CKC.
+All awards earned by a dog shown in violation of this section will be cancelled by the CKC and the owner of the dog is subject to disciplinary action.
+A dog disqualified under section 14.1.2 (b) is not eligible for reinstatement. - 14.1.5 Any dog that is disqualified under section 14.1.2 shall automatically be disqualified from entering in any CKC event in any other discipline until such time as the dog is officially reinstated, if the dog is eligible for reinstatement.